cytecbg/ctgen-samples/README.md

 Currently available samples and their purpose:

-- `docs`: Creates a database-level Markdown document describing the database structure.
+- `docs`: Creates a Markdown document describing the database structure.
 - `dump`: Creates a dump of the `ctgen` task context.
 Useful for debugging and exploration.
 - `prompts`: Demonstrates commonly used prompts and their properties and effects.
 - More to come...